 Fleshlight Go Review:

-Written by: Don Watson | Updated: December 19th
+Written by: Don Watson | Updated: April 14th, 2019

 If you look at a picture of most Fleshlight sleeves, you'll notice that there tends to be a different texture at the end than in the middle or beginning of the sleeve.

 What kind of genetic freak is Fleshlight trying to pander to with that?
 I'd sooner say its an oversight on design than an actual feature.
 While the extra room does help create the suction that makes Fleshlight toys so worthwhile, I am willing to guess that an inch or two could be lost without any loss of pleasure.

-That's where the Fleshlight Go comes in.
+This is where the Fleshlight Go line comes in.

 They measure at a much more approachable seven inches long from cap to cap.
 The Go line of products is billed as Fleshlight's travel model, but I find it works just great at home or on the road.
-While the Quickshot is still their smallest toy that makes use of Superskin, the Go is a good choice for those who want the suction offered by a fully closed model.
+While the Quickshot is still their smallest toy that makes use of Superskin, the Go Fleshlights are a good choice for those who want the suction offered by a fully closed model.